peteramorese/AMP-Tools-public/README.md

  - macOS x86
  - macOS arm64

-If your OS is not supported, and the project does not compile, please reach out to me (info at the bottom of the page).
+If your OS is not supported, and the project does not compile, you can use Docker.

+### Docker
+Using Docker with VSCode is recommended for avoiding dependency issues. **NOTE:** If you want separate figure windows to pop up, Docker generally does not support this, so you must use a traditional installation (see below).

+Download the `Dev Containers` extension in VSCode.
+Open the `AMP-Tools-public` directory in VSCode.
+Press `ctrl+shift+p` to open a menu at the top of VSCode.
+Type in `Dev Containers: Rebuild and Reopen in Container`.
+Select this option, and VSCode should open a new window inside the docker container where you can work.

+To close the container, click the small icon that resembles "><" in the bottom left of VSCode.
+Then select `Close Connection`.

 ---
 ### Ubuntu (or WSL)